 Members, including the Chairperson, shall be invited by the NRCan Director General responsible for PCSP to serve for a term of up to three years.
 Terms may be renewed.
 Members should be selected from the main client base of PCSP, on a rotational basis.

 The number of members will be limited to fourteen, with considerations as follows:

 - Four members should be selected from federal government departments and agencies (e.g., NRCan, Environment Canada, Fisheries and Oceans Canada, Indian and Northern Affairs Canada, National Museums of Canada, National Defence, Foreign Affairs and International Trade Canada, Canadian Coast Guard, Canadian Polar Commission, and the federal granting councils).

 - Four members should be selected from the academic community (e.g., universities, ArcticNet, Association of Canadian Universities for Northern Studies, Centre d'Études Nordiques, Canadian Circumpolar Institute).

 - Four members should be selected from Aboriginal Peoples' organizations, territorial governments and agencies.

-- Membership will include two ex-officio members C the Director of PCSP and the Chairperson of the Science Screening Committee.
+- Membership will include two ex-officio members: the Director of PCSP and the Chairperson of the Project Review Committee (PRC).

 - No replacement is allowed, as members are selected for their personal knowledge and expertise.